 Classes, including introductory courses, are taught by professors at liberal arts colleges.
 At larger universities, many courses are taught by teaching assistants who are typically graduate students with very little teaching experience.

 Since liberal arts schools tend to be smaller, the classes also tend to be smaller as well.
 And, because each class is usually taught by a professor, this means they generally have the opportunity to spend more quality time with their students, getting to know them, evaluating and critiquing their work much more closely, and serving as mentors.

 6. Small Classes

-Average class sizes at liberal arts colleges are usually less than 30 students.
+Average class sizes are usually less than 30 students.
 This gives students the opportunity to participate in class and get to know their classmates and professors.
-Students are not just a “face in the crowd” in their classes at most liberal arts colleges.
+Students are not just a “face in the crowd” in their classes.
 If you like small class sizes, a liberal arts college may be the right size college for you.

 While attendance is usually not part of a student’s grade when students are missing it’s usually obvious to the professor, which might encourage some students to attend more regularly.